openziti/ziti-console/projects/ziti-console/README.md

 ## Docker Build

-## Building the Legacy ZAC applicaiton
-1. Set the ZAC_API_SERVER property in the Dockerfile = LEGACY

-## Building the Node API ZAC applicaiton
-1. Set the ZAC_API_SERVER property in the Dockerfile = NODE

-## Building the Edge API ZAC applicaiton
-1. Set the ZAC_API_SERVER property in the Dockerfile = EDGE

 1. build the image: `docker build . -t openziti/zac`
 1. push the image: `docker push openziti/zac`

 ## Run via Docker

-### Running The Legacy ZAC application
 1. run: (sudo may/may not be necessary) `sudo docker run -d --name zac -p 1408:1408 openziti/zac`
 1. optional - add TLS: